Matthew Basinger, MD, FAWM

 How do I stand out from the crowd?

 Use your question responses to highlight your interests, research, projects, and accomplishments that demonstrate your commitment to the academic field of wilderness medicine.
 This is not the time to be timid about why you are the perfect candidate for that fellowship spot!
 Take pride in your CV and let your excitement about your future career plans shine through.
 In addition to knowing your own research projects inside and out, have a few ideas about where your past and current projects may lead you in the future.
 Anticipate questions about lessons learned from your field experiences.
 Importantly, articulate clear and attainable goals for your year of fellowship.
 If you want to start your own WM fellowship after training, have an answer prepared for how you developed that goal.
 It is OK not to know exactly where you want to end up within WM, but have a plan for how you want to explore one or two specific interests.
-Since each fellowship program offers unique field experiences, do your research ahead of time and tell fellowship directors why you have chosen to apply to his or her program as opposed to somewhere else.
+Since each fellowship program offers unique field experiences, do your research ahead of time and tell fellowship directors why you have chosen to apply to their program as opposed to somewhere else.
 Additionally, the value of being amiable and friendly can never be overstated.
 In many cases you will be traveling and working under stressful environments with your fellowship staff, so they will want someone who is flexible and enjoyable to work with.

 What types of questions are typically asked?